lucapiras5/ebooks/on-digital-forensics.md

 In accordance with that logic, it's also useful to structure the program in two parts.
 The **back-end** handles all the data-processing logic, and the **front-end** handles presenting data to the user.
 Cleanly separating them makes it much **easier to extend either**, and also makes it possible to extract the back-end into a stand-alone library.

 It's always advisable to use **free software licenses**.
 A non-copyleft license can be used for very simple programs, where the source code would be shorter than the text of the license.
-But for anything else, it's advisable to use the copyleft **GPL license**, ideally in its **GPLv...-or-later** version, since GPL versions aren't backwards-compatible[gpl-or-later].
+But for anything else, it's advisable to use the copyleft **GPL license**, ideally in its **GPLv...-or-later** version, since GPL versions aren't backwards-compatible[^gpl-or-later].

-[gpl-or-later]: See R. Stallman, *For Clarity's Sake, Please Don't Say “Licensed under GNU GPL 2”!* (2022). <https://www.gnu.org/licenses/identify-licenses-clearly.html>.
+[^gpl-or-later]: See R. Stallman, *For Clarity's Sake, Please Don't Say “Licensed under GNU GPL 2”!* (2022). <https://www.gnu.org/licenses/identify-licenses-clearly.html>.

 **Distributed version control systems** are the cornerstone of modern software development.
 They keep a **historical record** of software, and **simplify collaboration** by providing tools to merge changes made by different people to the same file.
 Learning them involves a learning curve, but the benefits are more than worth it.